DahlGood/CIS3207/Lab1/README.md

 # Lab 1: Discrete Event Simulation
 ## Author: Luke Dependahl

+### Core components
+*  The Queues
+   *  Event Queue - Priority Queue: to store every change the system makes.
+   *  CPU Queue - FIFO Queue: holds processes arriving to the CPU when it's busy.
+   *  Network Queue - FIFO Queue: holds processes arriving to the Network when it's busy.
+   *  DiskX Queue - FIFO Queue: holds processes arriving to the DiskX when it's busy.
+(X being 1 or 2)

 ### Program Workflow by Event
 1. Process Arrived System
    1. If CPU is busy or if there are processes waiting for the CPU, push process to the CPU Queue